zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Andy says that he “put pressure on” the suspect and  “he buckled.”
 “To put pressure on” someone is to try to influence someone  by doing something that would persuade him to take the action you want him to take.
 Andy says he “put pressure on” the suspect and “he buckled.”
 “To buck le” (buckle) here refers to doing something that you don’t really want to do be cause another person is forcing you or pressuring you to do it.

 If your daughter keeps asking for ice cream, and sh e does it over and over and over and over again, eventually you might buckle.
-Y ou might say, “Oh, okay.
+You might say, “Oh, okay.
 I’ll buy you an ice cream.”
 This is a case where a suspe ct buckled under the pressure that Andy put on him.
 Diane says, “Did you  make any threats?”
 A “threat” (threat) is when you tell someone that if he doesn’t do what you want him to do, you will do something bad to him.
 You will c ause him injury or pain or something else that will make him change his mind.

  Andy says, “Of course I made threats.”
 He says, “It ’s an interrogation, not a tea party.”
 An “interrogation” (interrogation) is usual ly something that the police do with a suspect.
 They bring the suspect to the polic e station and they “interrogate” him.
 They ask him questions to see if he did anythi ng wrong, or to get information from the person.
 In other countries, military servi ces might also interrogate someone who is from another country, an enemy count ry.